textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 > **Prevent widowed words in article titles?** Select ‘Yes’.

-But if we use italic (and proper sentence structure), it provides clear enough distinction without overbearing the text.
+But if italicized, with proper sentence structure, it provides clear enough distinction without overbearing the text.
 And form control values like select box options can be single-quoted to easily distinguish them as well:

 > Select 'Yes' on the *Prevent widowed words in article titles?* preference in the Site section of the Preferences panel to prevent widowed words.

-Now we have two more of our five needed rules:
+That derives two more of the rules:

 * For full-sentence strings having terminal punctutation, make them italic (e.g. ‘the *Prevent widowed words in article titles?* setting’).
 * For form control options (i.e. select box values), make sure they are spelled and capitalized exactly as they appear in the interface and surround them with single quotes (e.g. ‘Yes’).

-The final rule concerns strings that don’t follow the sentence-case convention, notably with respect to default form names (and other possible strings) that are not capitalized and use underscores when compound.
+Finally, there are strings that don’t follow the sentence-case convention, notably with respect to default form names (and other possible strings) that are not capitalized and use underscores when compound.
 They are not code, exactly, so code formatting is not approriate either.
 Since these will not be discussed frequently in documetation, we can format them as ***bold-italic*** (e.g. ‘the ***comments_display*** form’)

 ### Alert messages